 Hey, I hear you on this one.
 I was actually afraid to try spaghetti squash not so long ago.
 I envisioned some stringy sweet potato-y thing going on and since I don’t like sweet potatoes…well, let’s just say the idea of stringy sweet potatoes was not even remotely appealing.

 Not stringy!
 Not smushy!
 And no sweet potato taste!
 There is a mild sweetness which is easily overpowered by a savory sauce, like in my Mock Baked Spaghetti.

-Don’t get me wrong, potatoes taste wonderful.
+Don’t get me wrong, potatoes taste wonderfully.
 Especially when crisply fried in buttah.
-But that combination of high carb and high fat wreaks havoc on the metabolism of many, causing a major insulin response in our body which leads to weight gain.
+But that combination of high carb and high fat fuels wreaks havoc on the metabolism of many.
+This in turn causes a major insulin response in our body which leads to weight gain.
 This is one principle that is makes the Trim Healthy Mama plan successful – don’t load up on those fuels!